Studies have found air purifiers with HEPA filters are highly effective at filtering out COVID-19 coronavirus and even smaller viruses.

 The CDC says that the coronavirus may remain viable for hours to even days.
 A recent study (that has not been formally published yet) tested the viability of the new coronavirus (HCoV-19) and the “old” coronavirus, SARS (SARS-CoV-1).
 They sprayed the two viruses on plastic, stainless steel, copper, and cardboard.

 They did not test HEPA filters or cloth materials this time.
 But the closest material to a HEPA filter surface was cardboard.
 It took 48 hours for the coronavirus to be completely non-viable on cardboard.
 On stainless steel, a tiny amount of viable coronavirus remained at 72 hours, That’s 7 times longer than the earlier study found for H1N1.

-However, it’s important to remember that these tests were done in laboratory conditions, sometimes with very high doses of viruses which aren’t expected to be seen in real-world circumstances.
-This means these numbers may be exaggerated, as explain in one paper on the exaggerated risk of COVID-19 transmission.
+However, it’s important to remember that these tests were done in laboratory conditions, sometimes with very high doses of viruses that aren’t expected to be seen in real-world circumstances.
+This means these numbers may be exaggerated, as explained in one paper on the exaggerated risk of COVID-19 transmission.